 How Much House Can I Afford?

-When determining how much house you can afford, the banks will do a calculation based on how trustworthy you are with a mortgage.
+When determining how much of a house you can afford, the banks will calculate your ideal price range based on how trustworthy you are with a mortgage.

-While that number is usually higher than what Dave Ramsey would recommend, factors that influence your eventual mortgage payment include:
+While this number is usually higher than Dave Ramsey would recommend, factors influencing your eventual monthly mortgage payment include the following.

 Credit Score

-The better your credit, the more favorable of terms you can expect from your lenders.
-This is why it is important to clean up your credit before you start shopping for a mortgage.
+The better your credit, the more favorable terms you can expect from your lenders.
+This is why cleaning up your credit before you start shopping for a mortgage loan is essential.

-The best way to improve your credit is to get your credit reports from the three big credit bureaus: Equifax, Experian, and Transunion.
+The best way to improve your credit is to get credit reports from the three big credit bureaus.
+These include Equifax, Experian, and Transunion.
 You can get all three reports for free each year at annualcreditreport.com.

-If there are any errors on a report, you need to dispute it with that credit bureau.
+If there are any errors in your report, you need to dispute them.
 Also, if there are any delinquent debts, you must get those resolved and have your reports updated.

-All actions to clean up your credit will result in a higher score and improve your chances of approval and the interest rates you have to pay.
+All efforts to clean up your credit will result in a higher score.
+This will improve your chances of approval and the interest rates you have to pay.

 Debt-to-income Ratio

-Your debt-to-income ratio is a metric that banks use to determine your ability to take on more debt.
-The number is calculated by comparing your total monthly debt payments to your pre-tax income.
+Your debt-to-income (DTI) ratio is a metric that banks use to determine your ability to take on more debt.
+Banks calculate this by comparing your monthly debt payments to your pre-tax household income.

-If you have a higher credit score you can be approved for a larger mortgage, but in general, you can take your monthly income, multiply it by 0.28, and that will be the mortgage payment the bank will approve with insurance and taxes.
+You can be approved for a larger loan if you have a higher credit score than the typical borrower.
+But, in general, you can multiply your monthly income by 0.28.
+Then, that will be the mortgage payment the bank will approve with insurance and taxes.

 Other Costs to Consider